raspberrypi/documentation/linux/usage/systemd.md

 Our `netmusicplayer` service is started up using the script `/home/pi/nmp.sh`.
 The service also passes the `stop` parameter to that same script to stop the network music player.
 Because the network music player uses [`mpd`](https://www.musicpd.org/), we use the `Requires=` directive to specify that `mpd` must be running before `netmusicplayer` starts up.

-## Install a service
+## Enable and disable a service
-To install a service, use the `systemctl enable` command as follows:
+To enable a service, use the `systemctl enable` command as follows:

 ```
 sudo systemctl enable <service file>